markfinger/python-webpack/README.md

 An iterable of config file paths which are used to populate a cache file.
 Using this setting enables a production instance to precompile and cache webpack's output.

-To assist with programatically generating config files, any functions provided in the iterable will be called.
-The functions can return a path or a list of paths, which will be added to the list.
+To assist with precompiling any programatically generated config files, functions placed in the iterable will be called and their return values will be added to the list of config files precompiled.

 Default: `()`

 ### USE_CACHE_FILE

-A flag denoting that the python process should use the config file, rather than communicating with the js-host.
-If you request a build of a config file which was not precompiled, exceptions will be raised.
+A flag denoting that the python process should use the cache file, rather than communicating with the js-host.

+If set to `True` and you request a build for a config file which was not precompiled, exceptions will be raised.

 Default: `False`